-Shane Edmond, Christchurch Head of Wealth Management, Forsyth Barr Limited
+Shane Edmond, Christchurch Director and Head of Wealth Management, Forsyth Barr Limited

 Shane joined Forsyth Barr in 2002 as Head of Retail Broking, having operated in the stockbroking industry since 1986.
+Shane is a former member of the Financial Advice Code Committee.